servimp/Rails-SSE-Ws-demo/README.md

 1: New stores are created when inventory information for a new store is received.

-2: If data for a new model is received, the model is created in the related store.
+2: If data for a new shoe model is received, the model is created in the related store.

 3: Re-stocking limits alerts are shown when inventory for a model is below 10 units.